ChristianKniep/QNIBIncBlog/_posts/2014-06-09-quick-build.markdown

 layout: post
 title:  "Quick Build of QNIBTerminal"
 date:   2014-06-09
+categories: qnibterminal
-categories: qnibterminal eng cluster docker isc
+tags: blog eng cluster docker isc
+description: How to fetch, build and run the docker containers of QNIBTerminal
 ---

 [Last time][last_post] I gave a walkthrough to the docker cluster.